Skip to main content

 Proving Car Accident Lost Wages When You're Self-Employed

-Missing work or losing your job because of accident injuries can be devastating.
+Missing work or losing your job because of auto accident injuries can be devastating.
 In a car accident case, awarding an injured person for lost wages and income is not uncommon.
-Even if you're self-employed, you may be entitled to receive compensation for lost income or lost business opportunities if the other driver was at fault for the accident.
-However, the process for proving damages is different for self-employed workers than it is for employees.
+Even if you're a self-employed person, you may be entitled to receive compensation for lost income or lost business opportunities if the other driver was at fault for the car crash.
+But the process for proving damages is different for self-employed workers than it is for employees.

-Read on to learn about how to prove lost wages when you're self-employed.
+Read on to learn about how to prove lost wages in a personal injury case when you're self-employed.

 Self-Employed vs. Employee